MicrosoftDocs/memdocs/memdocs/intune/protect/pradeo-mtd-connector-integration.md

 - Microsoft Intune Plan 1 subscription

-- Microsoft Entra ID credentials to grant the following permissions:
+- Microsoft Entra credentials to grant the following permissions:

   - Sign in and read user profile